101 Exterminators

 Frequently Asked Questions

-Why do I have fleas if I don't have pets?
+Why do I have fleas when I do not own a pet?

-What should I do to prepare for flea treatment?
+How should I prepare for a flea treatment?

 Serving 4 Central California Counties